jupyter-book/mystmd/docs/frontmatter.md

   - page & project
 * - `date`
   - a valid date formatted string
   - page can override project
+* - `keywords`
+  - a list of strings.
+Use in articles to highlight key concepts and facilitate indexing in scientific databases.
+  - page can override project
 * - `authors`
   - a list of author objects, see [](#frontmatter:authors)